pacific-hake/hake-assessment/README.md

 ## What's new for 2022

+* Model runs will be done on Amazon AWS cloud computers.
+The document can also be built remotely on those computing instances.

 * All model runs, including bridging, sensitivities, and retrospectives, were done using the [ADNUTS](https://github.com/Cole-Monnahan-NOAA/adnuts) MCMC algorithm.

 * The extra-mcmc routine has been replaced by code in SS (https://github.com/nmfs-stock-synthesis/stock-synthesis).
 When MCMCs are run in SS, a `Report.sso` and `CompReport.sso` file is produced for each posterior in the `mcmc/sso` subdirectory.